jostylr/role-dnd-hybrid/src/data.md

     - No penalty for leaving combat at full speed.

     Mounted Combat
-    - +5 to attack unmounted targets
+    - Advantage to attack unmounted targets
     - Protect mount by having attack target you
-    - +5 to riding skill in dodging effects
+    - Advantage to riding skill in dodging effects

     Polearm Master
     - Applies to glaive, halberd, pike, quarterstaff
-    - Extra attack with opposite end (behind you) with +2 damage
+    - Extra attack with opposite end (opposite from target across you) with +2 damage
-    - Entry to reach without half-speed movement gives +8 attack bonus
+    - Entry to reach without half-speed movement gives advantage attack bonus
-    - If ready for a charge, gives +16 to attack
+    - If readied for a charge, gives double advantage on attack roll

     Sharpshooter
     - Long range no penalty